Activity note: You can check-in at the hotel after 4:00 p.m.

 Breakfast: In the hotel breakfast room, the buffet offers a rotating variety of choices such as waffles, bagels, English muffins, yogurt, hard-boiled eggs, apples, oranges, bananas, cereal, milk, juice, coffee.

-Morning: We’ll board our motorcoach and travel south for a field trip to Oregon Caves National Monument and Preserve in the Siskiyou Mountains.
-Enjoy beautiful scenery along the way!
+Morning: We’ll board our motorcoach and travel south for a field trip to Oregon Caves National Monument and Preserve, located in the beautiful Siskiyou Mountains.
+Enjoy majestic scenery along the way!
 Upon arrival, a ranger will lead us through the “Marble Halls of Oregon.”
 Learn how the cave system was formed and how the unique geology contributes to the plants and wildlife found here.
+At the halfway point of the cave, there is an option for people to end their walk early.
+At this spot there is an alternative exit point, so there is no need to double back and head for the entrance.
+The ranger would escort whichever visitors wanted to leave out of the cave, and then they would take the trail back to the visitor center on their own.

 Lunch: At a scenic area around the caves, we’ll have boxed lunches including a sandwich, side, dessert, and water.